iBasso DX160 Review featured image

 Customization

 The small 3 dot icon on the far right of the category menu slider will bring up a ton of navigation and view customization settings.
-You can tweak the tag categories, the all music sorting, album view settings and artist view settings.
-If you rather avoid tag views altogether the ‘creased page’ icon at the top right will allow you to navigate the internal storage manually.
+You can tweak the tag categories, all music sorting, album view settings, and artist view settings.

-I personally enjoy the Artwork view if I am not loading my library with too much stuff but once it gets long I revert to a list view which is called ‘Thumbnail’ here.
+I enjoy the Artwork view if I am not loading my library with too much stuff but once it gets long I revert to a list view which is called ‘Thumbnail’ here.
 Still, it is nice to have that choice.

-The flat song tracks in the Genre category has improved on the DX160 version since I did the initial review of the DX220.
+The flat song tracks in the Genre category have improved on the DX160 version since I did the initial review of the DX220.
 You can now drill down to Genre – Album – Song but I still think it really should be Genre – Artist – Album – Song.
-Why miss that vital Artist grouping and go to the album?
-What if an Artist has many albums?
-It still feels incomplete to me.

 Scanning & Accuracy